szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.

-* ``Whole conversation for RAG query``: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.
+* ``Use history in RAG query``: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.

-* ``RAG limit``: Only if the option ``Whole conversation for RAG query`` is enabled.
+* ``RAG limit``: Only if the option ``Use history in RAG query`` is enabled.
 Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
 0 = no limit.

 **Context**